Emmanuel Sanders Player Prop Bets for NFL Week 8 | Buffalo vs. Miami 10/31/2021

 Matchup vs. Miami

-- Against the Dolphins, Sanders has averaged 29.5 receiving yards per game in his two career matchups, 25.0 fewer than his over/under for Sunday's game.
+- Sanders' 29.5 receiving yards per game in his two matchups against the Dolphins are 25.0 fewer than his over/under for Sunday's game.

-- In two matchups versus the Dolphins, Sanders has not had a touchdown catch.
+- In two matchups with the Dolphins, Sanders has not had a TD catch.

 - Note: Sanders' stats vs. Dolphins date back to 2016.

-- The 311.6 yards per game the Dolphins are giving up through the air makes them the NFL's 31st-ranked pass defense.
+- The Dolphins have the NFL's 31st-ranked pass defense this season, allowing 311.6 yards per game through the air.

-- The Dolphins have allowed 15 passing TDs this season (2.1 per game), ranking them 27th among NFL defenses.
+- The Dolphins' defense is 27th in the NFL, allowing 2.1 passing touchdowns per game.

 Recent Performances

-- Against the Titans in Week 6, Sanders was targeted eight times and picked up 91 yards on five receptions.
+- In his Week 6 outing against the Titans, Sanders was targeted eight times, totaling 91 yards on five receptions (averaging 18.2 yards per grab).

-- Sanders' in his last three games stat line reveals 13 catches for 219 yards and two touchdowns.
-He averaged 73.0 yards per game, and was targeted 19 times.

 Sanders' Buffalo Teammates